-The individual figure mark given by each judge for each competitor must be made public at the end of each round of competition.
-The team manager must be afforded the opportunity to check that the marks on each judge's score document correspond to the tabulated scores (to avoid data capture errors).
+The individual figure marks given by each judge for each competitor must be made public at the end of each round of competition.
 The score board/monitor must be located in a prominent position at the flight line, in full view of the competitors and the public.